daffl/jquery.dform/readme.txt

 * scaffold forms from business objects of your server side framework
 * have an easy way to include jQuery UI elements and JavaScript validation
 * write JavaScript instead of HTML markup since your page doesn't run without JS anyway

-Contribute:

-* Visit the project on <GitHub at http://github.com/daffl/jquery.dform/>
-* Follow <@daffl at http://twitter.com/daffl> on Twitter

 Examples: